codeyy/Password-Manager-PRO/README.md

 Codespace creation can take upto 3-4 minutes. after which the web app will start automatically

-Incase you have popups disabled
+Incase you have popups disabled in your browser
 You will have to go to " PORTS " bellow,
-Then find port named "App Preview (8000)" and ctrl click the url to manually start the web app
+Then find port named "App Preview (8000)" and ctrl+click the url nest to it, to manually start the web-application
 ```
 ---